It's a fact--being busy causes stress. Learn 10 Ways to Stop Being So Busy, so you can focus on what matters and start enjoying life.

 6.)
 Just Say No

-This is actually one of the key habits for those trying to simplify their lives.
-If you can’t say no, you will take on way too much.
-It can be hard at first, but it will get easier over time.
+This is one of the essential habits for those trying to simplify their lives.
+You will take on way too much if you can't say no. It can be hard at first, but it will get easier over time.

 For the record, saying no is not being impolite — your choices define who you are and how you live.